 Online Zoo Ungulate Links

 Elephants are large, powerful mammals with trunks, tusks, and thick grey skin.

-We used to think that there were two species of elephant: the African elephant and the Asian elephant.
+Until recently, scientists used to think that there were two species of elephant: the African elephant and the Asian elephant.

 Online Zoo Elephant Links

 You can discover more about elephants on the following pages:

 - Download a free printable Marsupials & Monotremes worksheet here.

 Marsupials are also known as ‘pouched mammals’.
 When born, their young are undeveloped, and continue to grow in a special pouch in their mother’s body.